NaSbTe2

 What is NaSbTe2 used for?

-NaSbTe2 is used in thermoelectric generators, solid-state cooling devices, and semiconductor research.
+NaSbTe2 is used in phase-change memory devices, non-volatile data storage research, and semiconductor electronics.

 What is the band gap of NaSbTe2?